arendsee/tantalum/README.md

 # Tantalum

+There seems to be a pretty high cost to getting into this field.
+Figuring out how to do audio processing, for example, will take awhile.
+I suppose I should start by trying to open one file WAV file of raw audio.

+# Ramble

 A little thing that will replace all other little things in the little field of natural languages.
 Well, yeah, you know.